sm00chie/sm00chie.github.io/about.md

 ---
-layout: page
+layout: default
-title: About
+title: About me
 ---

-# About Me

 Hello!
 I'm Tyler, a crypto PM & data analyst and one of the founders of [vaults.fyi](https://vaults.fyi/).